 Torre Abbey beach itself has a good history and like many beaches in the area, it has been an attraction from Victorian times.
 In fact, the whole promenade leading along to the harbour is man made and behind the beach the old Abbey and Spanish barn sit, a place where Spanish prisoners of war were held.

-Needless to say, that when they built the sea wall and the area around where the Princess Theatre now stands, they revealed the long lost ancient forest and the fossils from that era.We are not looking for fossils when metal detecting on the beach at Torquay as they are a long way down below your feet, but it does make your mind wonder as to what’s lurking below the beach.
+Needless to say, that when they built the sea wall and the area around where the Princess Theater now stands, they revealed the long lost ancient forest and the fossils from that era.We are not looking for fossils when metal detecting on the beach at Torquay, as they are a long way down below your feet, but it does make your mind wonder as to what’s lurking below the beach.